swagatk/RL-Projects-SK/src/kukacam/ppo/readme.md

 - Bahdanau-style Attention:`keras.layers.AdditiveAttention()`
 - Multi-head Attention:`keras.layers.MultiHeadAttention()`

-The first two provides better performance compared the last one which is also computationally very expensive.
-The two architectures of applying the attention layers are as follows:
+The first two provides improvement over the feature network without attention.
+The following two architectures are used for applying these two attention styels:
 - Architecture 1:
 `Conv2D - Attention - Conv2D - Attention - Conv2D - Attention - Flatten - Dense layers`
 - Architecture 2: Same as above but `x + Attention(x)` is applied to
 the next layer

-- The multi-head attention is applied with 2 and 4 heads respectively.
+The multi-head attention is applied with 2 and 4 heads respectively.
+It does not show any improvement in the training performance and is comparatively computationally more expensive compared to the above two styles.

 ![Scores](../images/ppo_attention_comparison.png)